galjonsfigur/PD243x-DotMatrixDisplay/docs/api.md

 ## DotMatrixDisplay::setLampTest

 Enables or disables PD243X lamp test routine.
-Test routine displays all dots at 50% brightness and can be helpful when looking for damaged LEDs in display.
+Test routine displays all dots at 50% brightness and can be helpful when looking for damaged LEDs in the display.

 #### Syntax